Tips to help get the job

-Getting to the interview stage: Be sure to follow all the instructions in respect to the job you are applying for.
-If the vacancy indicates a Cover Letter is required, use this as a way to highlight areas from your Resume' and your experiences that relate to the job requirements.
-For example, if an essential part of the role requires a current drivers licence then include that piece of information in your Cover Letter as well as in your Resume.
-Check the cover letter for correct spelling and grammar and tidy layout - the cover letter is part of your application too, not just your Resume, so it should be a summary that addresses the job requirements and links you to those requirements of the job.
+Getting to the interview stage: Be sure to follow all the instructions for the job you are applying for.
+If the vacancy indicates a cover letter is required, use this as a way to highlight areas from your resume and your experiences that relate to the job requirements.
+For example, if an essential part of the role requires a current driver's licence then include that piece of information in your cover letter as well as in your resume.
+Check the cover letter for correct spelling, grammar and tidy layout.
+The cover letter is part of your application too, not just your resume, so it should be a summary that addresses the job requirements and links you to those requirements of the job.

 So, you’ve applied for your dream apprenticeship or traineeship and have just found out you’ve been lucky enough to make it to an interview.
 Congratulations!
 Here are a few tips to help you prepare for your all important first meeting with the company and settle any nerves you may have.
 Follow these and you may just land that apprenticeship/traineeship you’re after

 Do your research on the company, the industry and the apprenticeship/traineeship you have applied for.